 - Add the onion and garlic to a saucepan with a few tablespoons of olive oil and leave to sweat on low heat for about 10 minutes.

-- Once the onion is translucent and soft, dice the tomatoes and add to the pan.
+- Once the onion is translucent and soft, add the diced tomatoes to the pan.